Housebuilders broadly welcomed Chancellor George Osborne’s announcements to boost housebuilding in today’s Spending Review.

-While Jon Over, managing director at Goldstone Homes – a construction company based in the South East, continued the positive sentiment, but did knowledge the announcements could impact planning departments hard.
+While Jon Over, managing director of Goldstone Homes, a construction company based in the South East, maintained the positive sentiment, he was aware that the announcements could have a significant impact on planning departments.

-He said: “Today’s autumn statement was very positive for the construction industry, however it’s going to put huge added pressure on already overstretched planning departments causing backlogs and time delays.
-The demand for property is absolutely there but it’s the availability of land which is going to be the issue.”
+“Today’s autumn statement was very positive for the construction industry, but it will put huge additional pressure on already overstretched planning departments, causing backlogs and time delays,” he said.
+The demand for real estate is undeniably high, but land availability will be a challenge.”

-Commenting on the education building announcements, John Wilson, managing director at Preston-headquartered Eric Wright Construction, said: “As one of the contractors appointed to the Education Funding Agency (EFA) Regional Contractors Framework and having constructed two UTCs, any investment into the development of education facilities is good news.
-“During 2015 we delivered four education projects and are currently working on a further eight schemes, so it’s definitely a sector we will continue to build on during 2016.
+“As one of the contractors appointed to the Education Funding Agency (EFA) Regional Contractors Framework and having constructed two UTCs, any investment into the development of education facilities is good news,” said John Wilson, managing director at Preston-based Eric Wright Construction.

-“We know that there’s big demand for primary facilities, with 1,600 schools and 11,000 classrooms required over the next decade to accommodate Britain’s growing population, so no doubt there will be growth in this area following the chancellor’s announcements.”
+“We know that there is a high demand for primary facilities, with 1,600 schools and 11,000 classrooms needed over the next decade to accommodate Britain’s growing population, so there will undoubtedly be growth in this area as a result of the chancellor’s announcements.”